616.23 Traffic Control for Field Operations

 A temporary traffic control zone consists of four basic components: advance warning, transition, activity and termination.

 The advance warning area is where traffic is informed of an upcoming temporary traffic control zone.
 It may vary from a single sign or rotating/strobe lights on a vehicle to a series of signs depending on the duration, location, and type of work.
+Guidance is available in EPG 616.3.4 Advance Warning Area.

 The transition area is where traffic is redirected out of their normal path and into the traffic space.
 This is usually accomplished through the use of a series of channelizers placed in a taper across the portion of roadway to be closed.